metadatacenter/cedar-docker-deploy/README.md

     startmicroservices

-The frontend can be started using the folloing command:
+The frontend can be started using the following command:

     startfrontend